gaehlerm/SoftwareEngineering/README.md

 Humans are fundamentally different than computers.
 We can do incredible things, yet at the same time we have severe weaknesses.
 The evolution adapted us to our environment.
 We were made to life in the forest, hunt animals and socialize with our clan.
 We needed good eyes to see our prey, get an understanding of the terrain and the direction of the wind and we had to know our hunting party.
 These things require a lot of intuition and approximate thinking.
 These are things computers or robots struggle with.
 Though they improve thanks to the emergence of artificial intelligence.

 Something humans are not good at is very obvious.
 Math.
-We suck at math.
+We are bad at math.
 It’s so simple and logical.
 Yet it took me 12 years of school to calculate a differential.
 And I was comparably good!
 Humans are not made to think logically.
 We are guided by instincts and approximate thinking.

 You can play terrible tricks with humans as we all follow the same laws of psychology.
 Even experts fall for such tricks.
 We can only mitigate our weaknesses by accepting them.